-It is OK to do suwariwaza (seated) techniques standing if desired.
+Likewise, it is OK to do suwariwaza (seated) techniques standing if desired.
 Please inform your training partners if you have any injuries or other issues.

 The dojos are not heated or cooled.
 Please drink and bring plenty of fluids if you are visiting during the Summer months and take breaks during training if necessary.

 Suganuma Sensei has tea on the mat after training in the tradition of O’Sensei Ueshiba.
 During that time feel free to either join him, and/or ask him questions.
 Sensei’s classes are often attended by at least one member who can translate to and from English and French.

 After the formal class and cleaning has finished, members often train for around 30-60 minutes where they might review techniques, do more vigorous and challenging practice or weapons training, so please feel free to ask another member (“O-ne-gai-shi-ma-su!”) to practice with you.